 I’m honestly wondering where I’ve been that I had never heard of cloud eggs before.
 I feel like I’m pretty well-schooled on breakfast, but these seriously blew my mind.
 I’ve been missing out for so long.

-These were so easy to make and look so lovely, that they’d be just perfect for you to make for brunch for a crowd.
+These are so easy to make and look so lovely, that they’d be just perfect for you to make for brunch for a crowd.
 Imagine cloud eggs with a side of bacon and a big fruit salad?
 All I need in life!

 Ugh now I'm totally crying again because I’m at work today and not at home eating cloud eggs and sipping on Bloody Marys.
 Why is life so unfair?

-That yolk.
 At this point, I’m just teasing myself.
 Something tells me it’s going to have to be breakfast for dinner tonight.
 And trust me, cloud eggs make a wonderful dinner, too!

 How is your first Monday of January going?